-Upon consummation of this offering, we will become subject to the information and periodic reporting requirements of the Exchange Act and, in accordance therewith, will file periodic reports, proxy statements and other information with the SEC.
+We are subject to the information and periodic reporting requirements of the Exchange Act and, in accordance therewith, will file periodic reports, proxy statements and other information with the SEC.
 Such periodic reports, proxy statements and other information will be available for inspection at the website of the SEC referred to above.
 We maintain a website at www.aligos.com.
-Upon consummation of this offering, you may access our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act with the SEC free of charge at our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
+You may access our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act with the SEC free of charge at our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
 The reference to our website address does not constitute incorporation by reference of the information contained on our website, and you should not consider the contents of our website in making an investment decision with respect to our common stock.

-Aligos Therapeutics, Inc. Index to consolidated financial statements ı ayı Report of independent registered public accounting firm F-2 Consolidated financial statements Consolidated balance sheets F-3 Consolidated statements of operations and comprehensive loss F-4 Consolidated statements of changes in redeemable convertible preferred stock and stockholders' deficit F-5 Consolidated statements of cash flows F-6 Notes to consolidated financial statements F-8
+Aligos Therapeutics, Inc. Index to consolidated financial statements

+Page Report of independent registered public accounting firm F-2 Consolidated financial statements Consolidated balance sheets F-3 Consolidated statements of operations and comprehensive loss F-4 Consolidated statements of changes in redeemable convertible preferred stock and stockholders' deficit F-5 Consolidated statements of cash flows F-6 Notes to consolidated financial statements F-8 statements Unaudited interim condensed consolidated financial statements Condensed consolidated balance sheets as of December 31, 2019 and June 30, 2020 F-51 Condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2019 and 2020 F-52 Condensed consolidated statements of changes in redeemable convertible preferred stock and stockholders' deficit for the six months ended June 30, 2019 and 2020 F-53 Condensed consolidated statements of cash flows for the six months ended June 30, 2019 and 2020 F-54 Notes to unaudited interim condensed consolidated financial statements F-56